Places I've lived In Humboldt

 His daughter, Dorothy, moved in shortly thereafter.
 I guess she was kind of a manager but I don't recall her really doing any managerial type stuff.
 I ended up moving in with her shortly after she showed up.
 She had a one bedroom upstairs on the other side of the building.

 I ended up working as a dishwasher for the Scarpellinos at Sabrina's Restaurant right after that.
 Not long after, it seemed Joe either sold or lost the Squires apartments.
 I forget just what happened.
-Dorothy and I ended up staying at her parent's house on the 3300 block of K street for a while.
+Dorothy and I ended up staying at her parent's house in Eureka on the 3300 block of K street for a while.
 I forget how long.

 Eventually, I felt I should have my own place, especially after Dorothy dumped me.
 I ended moving back, to all places, the Squires Apartments.
 This time I just rented one of the rooms downstairs.
 There were a bunch of bedrooms downstairs that were rented separately with a common kitchen.

 That just wasn't me, though.
-I guess I just didn't fit in, didn't like the crowd, or maybe it was because I didn't do much but store my stuff and sleep there.
+I either didn't fit in, didn't like the crowd, or maybe it was because I didn't do much but store my stuff and sleep there.
 I didn't feel comfortable there anymore.
 I looked for a place in town and found one- probably the biggest dump I've ever lived in: 502 West Del Norte Street, Apt#1.
 That's just a block or two from the church with all the fuss over Teen Challenge.

 That was a dump, but it was close enough to Sabrina's, where I still worked, and close to the bay, where I fished quite a bit.
 I was surprised I lived there so long.
 In early '77 I moved out.
 I was going to basic training at Ft.
 Leonard Wood, Mo.
 I saw no reason in hanging on to that dump.
 I just cleaned the place up real good and left.
 Never notified the building owner.
 I doubt he cared.